dwyl/image-classifier/README.md

 With this, we don't have to worry if the person closes the browser tab.
-The process dies (as does our `LiveView`), and the work is automatically cancelled, meaning no resources are spent on a process from which nobody expects the model result anymore.
+The process dies (as does our `LiveView`), and the work is automatically cancelled, meaning no resources are spent on a process for which nobody expects a result anymore.

 ### 4.2.1 Considerations regarding `async` processes

 When a task is spawned using `Task.async/2`,
 **it is linked to the caller**.
 Which means that they're related: if one dies, the other does too.

 We ought to take this into account when developing our application.
 If we don't have control over the result of the task,